everydaysecurity/everydaysecurity/UpdatingOSandApps.md

 - Go to “Settings”
 - Click on “iTunes & App Stores”
 - Enable “App Updates” under the “Automatic Downloads” section

+Windows 10:
+- Select the "Windows" icon on the bottom left of your screen
+- Go to the Microsoft Store, click on the three dots in the upper right corner and select "Settings"
+- Go to "App updates" and set "Update apps automatically" to On

 There is no excuse, it only takes a few minutes to update your devices to keep them more protected and functional.